satwikkansal/wtfpython/README.md

-# What the f*ck Python! 🐍
+# What the f*ck Python! :snake:

 [![WTFPL 2.0][license-image]][license-url]

-> A collection of nice and tricky Python examples.
+> A collection of tricky Python examples

-Python, being a high-level and interpreter based programming language which is awesome by design, provides us with many features for programmer's comfort.
+Python, being a high-level and interpreter based programming language which is awesome by design, provides us with many functionalities for programmer's comfort.
 But sometimes, the outcomes of your code may not seem obvious to a normal Python user at the first sight.

 Here's an attempt to collect such classic and tricky examples of unexpected behaviors in Python and discuss what exactly is happening under the hood!
 While some of the examples you see below may not be WTFs in truest sense, but they'll definitely reveal some of the interesting parts of Pyhton that you might be unaware of.

-Anyways, I find it a nice way to learn internals of a language and I think you'll like them as well!
+Anyways, I find it a nice way to learn internals of a programming language and I think you'll like them as well!

-If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to revive some nice old memories of yours being bitten by these gotchas.
+If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to revive some nice old memories of yours being bitten by these gotchas :sweat_smile:

 So, here ya go...

 # Table of Contents